OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 Applies to: structure and union members

-The *value* is a 32-bit integer which assigns that member’s ID.
+``value`` is an unsigned 32-bit integer which assigns that member's ID.

 .. _xtypes--autoid-value: